 The club also sponsors a clean-up day each spring.
 Club members volunteer to clean up ditches on area roadways.
 The clean-up follows the May meeting each year.

 Club Meetings: Our club holds its monthly meetings the 3rd Saturday of the month from March through September.
-We meet at 9:00 am at Lil’ Hummer’s Bar/Grill and Campground on the corner of Hwy A and TT.
+We meet at 9:00 am at different business associate members establishments.
 All are invited to attend.

 Trail Coverage: Year-round ATV enjoyment can be found in Langlade County.
 Riders can explore the Augustyn Springs’ 15 miles of ATV trails.
 This two-way scenic trail offers riders varied terrain, ranging from very hilly to rolling plains through the scenic woodlands.
 The trailhead is located on County A and Augustyn Springs Road, just north of the intersection of County S and A. Another area to enjoy natures’ finest is county land off Lost Lake Road.
 Riders can experience the beauty of the Wolf River as it flows southward through this picturesque area.
 Pack a picnic lunch and eat under the majestic pines along the Wolf.

 Trail Closure: Our trails are closed from March 15th to May 1st due to spring thaw.
 ALL trails are closed after our first big snowfall, usually early in December.
 At that time, the area snowmobile clubs begin grooming any shared trails.
 ATV season reopens ten days after the official opening of snowmobile season.
 ATV’s are not allowed on any trail during the winter if the temperature rises above 28 degrees.

 The future of ATV riding in Wisconsin depends on YOU